+INTRODUCTION

-INTRODUCTION ENHANCE YOUR CAREER IN SURGERY
+ADVANCE YOUR CAREER IN CLINICAL PRACTICE

-The Royal College of Surgeons in Ireland welcomes you to the Master of Surgery (MCh) by module.
-This programme, the first of its kind in Ireland, aims to equip scholars with a combination of research skills and practical knowledge of the healthcare environment in order to enhance opportunities for professional development.
+The Royal College of Surgeons in Ireland welcomes you to the MSc in Advanced Clinical Practice.
+This programme, the first of its kind in Ireland, aims to equip scholars with a combination of research skills and practical skills of the healthcare environment in order to enhance opportunities for professional development.
+Multiple departments at RCSI have contributed to the development of this programme.

-Multiple departments at the RCSI have contributed to the development of this programme.
-Each module will introduce new areas of learning, and many resources will be made available during the delivery of these modules.
+Each module will introduce new areas of learning and many resources will be made available during the delivery of these modules.
 However, the overall success of the programme will also depend on the drive of the scholars.
-The class comprises people from different backgrounds and experience.
-This ensures a rich mixture of expertise thus providing for healthy discussions and cases studies.
+The class comprises people from different clinical backgrounds and experience.
+This allows a rich mix of expertise thus providing for healthy discussions and case studies.